a307/tru-dawson-project/README.md

 SUMMARY

-This is a cross-platform application built in Dart with the Flutter SDK with the goal of rendering form data into form fields.
+This is a cross-platform application built in Dart with the Flutter SDK.
+The main goal of this application is to render form data into form fields.
 This is a proof-of-concept application to test out the capabilities of the Flutter framework by working on multiple platforms, automatically generating forms based on JSON data, submit data to a Firebase database, and retrieving data from Firebase to view submitted data.

 INSTALL AND SETUP